ShivamSatpute203/AI-Powered-HRMS-Recruitment-Platform/README.md

 ## 📖 Overview

-The **AI-Powered HRMS & Recruitment Platform** is an enterprise recruitment and employee onboarding solution developed using **OutSystems ODC**.
+The **AI-Powered HRMS & Recruitment Platform** is an enterprise recruitment and employee onboarding solution developed using **OutSystems ODC & O11**.

 The platform leverages **AI-based resume parsing** to automate candidate screening and profile creation, significantly reducing manual recruitment effort.
 It manages the complete employee lifecycle—from hiring requests and candidate applications to onboarding, employee creation, and workforce access management.